Neurodivergent Depression Learning Hub

 Pehlivanidis, A., et al. (2020).

 Lifetime co-occurring psychiatric disorders in newly diagnosed adults with attention deficit hyperactivity disorder or/and autism spectrum disorder.
-European Psychiatry.

 Reports very high rates of mood disorders, including depression, in adults newly diagnosed with ADHD and/or autism.